TakShimoda/EPH133_Setup/README.md

 git fetch \origin #Fetch the changes from remote git stash push --include-untracked #Discard local changes.
-If you have important changes on turtlebot, don't do this! git merge origin/master #Merge the remote changes to your local repo.
+If you have important changes on turtlebot, don't do this! git merge origin/master #Merge the remote changes to your local repo. cd YOUR_REPOSITORY colcon build --packages-select YOUR_REPOSITORY #--symlink-install if it's a Python package
 ```

 ## Troubleshooting Errors